-Staffing ratios for supervising breaks and lunchtimesIt’s up to you to decide how many members of staff you have supervising breaks and lunchtimes, unless you're an early years provider where there's set requirements.
+Staffing ratios for supervising breaks and lunchtimesIt’s up to you to decide how many members of staff you have supervising breaks and lunchtimes, unless you're an early years provider where there are set requirements.
 Get advice on deciding the right staffing ratio.

-Staffing ratios for trips and visitsUnderstand how to decide staffing ratios for school trips based on an assessment of risk.
+Staffing ratios for trips and visitsUnderstand how to decide staffing ratios for school trips based on a risk assessment.
 Find out what you need to consider, including extra needs you must meet for pupils in the EYFS.

 Staffing ratios: special schoolsFind out the requirements around staffing ratios in special schools.
 Look at class sizes in area guidelines to give you an idea of how many staff you need per pupil in your school.